flowscripter/esm-dynamic-plugins/README.md

 #### Key Features

 * Isomorphic support for both NodeJS and browser Javascript runtimes
-* Implemented as a lightweight basic framework, with most functionality implemented as core plugins
+* Implemented as a lightweight basic framework, with further functionality implemented as core plugins
 * Pluggable implementations for deployment, installation and scanning of plugins
-* Dynamic plugin import implemented via [Javascript dynamic import](https://github.com/tc39/proposal-dynamic-import)
+* Dynamic plugin import using [Javascript dynamic import](https://github.com/tc39/proposal-dynamic-import)
 * ES2015 module based
 * Written in Typescript